 - Haptic Rain sensor disabled from active listening

-What if my Tempest is spending a lot of time in a Low Power Modes?
+What if my Tempest is spending a lot of time in a power save mode?

 If you find your Tempest is regularly in Mode 2 or Mode 3, you may want to follow these tips:

 First, make sure your Tempest is aligned properly: The arrow on the side of the device should face North if you live in the northern hemisphere or South if you live below the Equator.
 The solar panels should be exposed to as much sunlight as possible throughout the day.
 See our Siting Guide for more details.

 Next, be sure to locate your Tempest in direct sunlight, if possible.
 Its solar panels don’t need much sunlight, but the device should not be located in the shade.

 After a short while (3-4 hours) receiving direct sunlight, your Tempest will return to normal operation, even if it was offline.
 There should be nothing more you need to do.

 If you have tried these tips and your Tempest is still struggling to operate, don’t worry.
 Contact us and we will help get you going again.